faq

 This is considered one of the finest types of crystal available and is as flawless and clear as prescription eyeglasses.
 The process of grinding and polishing crystal creates a piece that contains no distortion and is completely unblemished.
 Also, optically clear crystal creates rainbow prisms when placed in direct sunlight.

-Acrylic is a useful, clear plastic that resembles glass, but has properties that make it superior to glass in many ways.
-Another great advantage of acrylic is that it is only half as heavy as glass.
-This makes working with acrylic much easier.
-It can also be sawed, whereas glass must be scored.
-Adding to this favorable array of properties, a transparency rate of 93% makes acrylic the clearest material known.
-Very thick glass will have a green tint, while acrylic remains clear.
 There are some misconceptions about acrylic, namely that it yellows, turns brittle and cracks over time.
 Though this might be true of very cheap forms of plastic, it is not so with acrylic.
 For example, the fighter planes of WWII have acrylic bubble-tops.
 Airplane windows are also acrylic.
 If taken care of, acrylic remains new looking regardless of age or exposure to sun.
 Some people worry that acrylic scratches too easily, but unlike glass, scratches can be easily buffed out of acrylic.